Fluorescent Penetrant Inspection 101

 In the 1940s, fluorescent dyes began being used in liquid penetrant inspection processes.
 The use of FPI expanded greatly during World War II when the aerospace industry needed a reliable way to inspect critical components for defects without causing damage.
 The method has since evolved and become widely used across many industries for detecting surface flaws in materials.

-• Pre-Cleaning: The test surface undergoes a thorough cleaning process to remove dirt, paint, oil, or grease that could hinder penetrant entry or result in false indications.
-Cleaning methods include solvents, alkaline cleaning, vapor degreasing, or media blasting.
+The test surface is cleaned to remove any dirt, paint, oil, grease, or any loose scale that could either keep penetrant out of a defect or cause irrelevant or false indications.
+Cleaning methods may include solvents, alkaline cleaning steps, vapor degreasing, or media blasting.

-• Post Cleaning: The test surface is cleaned after inspection, particularly if post-inspection coating processes are scheduled.
+The test surface is often cleaned after inspection and recording of defects, especially if post-inspection coating processes are scheduled.

 Aerospace, Energy Production, & More Industries that Utilize FPI